adaptive-democracy/hopeful-path/book:next/computing-cooperatives.md

 The tricky thing about funding open source is that no individual is required to give money in order to benefit from the project.
 They might realize that if they *don't* support the project there will be a commons tragedy, but most people aren't altruistic or forward thinking enough for that motivation to be sufficient.

 Various crowdfunding systems have solved this problem by giving funders something "extra" in addition to the project existing.
-Although this works, its technically a pure distraction from the project itself if maintainers have to somehow provide whatever this "extra" stuff is.
-But if we structure a project as a cooperative, then voting rights can act as an "extra" thing that also naturally
+Although this works, it's technically a pure distraction from the project itself if maintainers have to somehow provide whatever this "extra" stuff is.
+But if we structure a project as a cooperative, then voting rights can act as an "extra" thing that naturally contributes to the long-term progress of the project.

 - Give voting weights to those who make monthly donations to the project.
 If voting weights are always [scaled quadratically](TODO) then large patrons won't have undue power.
 More on how those weights can be used within the project in a moment.
 - Give voting weights to whoever's a contributor according to the governance documents.
 The rules could designate a hardcoded list of contributors, give some function for determining vote weight based on contribution metrics, or use a blend of many methods.